COACH Opens Ahmedabad Store; The first Coach Store in Gujarat - www.lokmattimes.com

 COACH Opens Ahmedabad Store; The first Coach Store in Gujarat

-PNN Ahmedabad (Gujarat) [India], December 20: Coach today announces the opening of Coach Ahmedabad, the first Coach store in ...
+Ahmedabad (Gujarat) [India], December 21: Coach today announces the opening of Coach Ahmedabad, the first Coach store in Gujarat. ...

 Located in Palladium Ahmedabad, a shopping an entertainment center that is redefining the luxury shopping landscape, the store reflects the dynamic attitude of the house's hometown, New York, with vibrant and playful aesthetic pops inspired by today's generation.
 Coach Ahmedabad will house Coach's latest collection of ready-to-wear, bags and accessories.